 Making Learning Attainable for All

 We must make learning feel attainable to every child by incorporating their interests and earning their trust.
-Some students will rise to the expectations set forth by the school-wide plan and some will need strong relationships rooted in trust and paired with interests to make the work of learning feel relevant and worth it to them.
+Some students will rise to the expectations set forth by a school-wide plan and some will need strong relationships rooted in trust and paired with interests to make the work of learning feel relevant and worth it to them.

 Let’s Stay Connected!